These Trump phrases from the UN speech matter most

 While Trump offered unencumbered criticism of countries like North Korea, Cuba and Venezuela, he delivered no direct condemnation of China and Russia -- countries whose policies have had a destabilizing impact on the US on the world stage.

-Instead, there were only vague references to "threats to sovereignty, from the Ukraine to the South China Sea" and his calling out of countries that trade with North Korea (i.e. China), a practice he termed "an outrage."
+Instead, there were only vague references to "threats to sovereignty, from the Ukraine to the South China Sea."
+He also called out countries that trade with North Korea, labeling the practice "an outrage."

+But while China is responsible for the overwhelming majority of trade with North Korea, Trump's lack of direct criticism of the two countries gave insight into the President's approach to the US' disagreements and often adversarial relationships with the two countries -- particularly at a time when he needs the two countries to support US efforts to ramp up pressure on North Korea.

+Instead of direct criticism, Trump instead offered praise for China and Russia, thanking them by name "for joining the vote to impose sanctions" on North Korea.

 'Culture'